 Bonus: The Future of Business Process Outsourcing

 BPO is a modern way to streamline your workflow and make the most of your time and resources.
 It’s growing into a multi-billion dollar industry, so there is no way it will be going away anytime soon.

 In fact, with the boom of digital nomad culture and WFH (work from home), outsourcing to independent contractors will likely accelerate the BPO push ever further.

-We also predict BPO and KPO will merge into an indistinguishable service.
+We also predict that BPO and KPO will merge into an indistinguishable service.
 Being connected with experts in the field is something that every business wants and needs.
-So, it’s likely that KPO will simply evolve into an industry-standard that all outsourcing companies must adapt to in order to remain competitive.
+So, it’s likely that KPO will simply evolve into an industry standard that all outsourcing companies must adapt to in order to remain competitive.